wighawag/tutorial-hardhat-deploy/README.md

 ```

-This allow you to have succint and easy to read test as you ll see.
+This approach will allow you to have succint and easy to read tests as you can see in the following example.

-Here is the testsuite, overwrite Test.test.ts with its content :
+Here is the test suite, overwrite Test.test.ts with its content :

 ```typescript
 // We import Chai to use its asserting functions here.